staviv/MemeSense/README.md

 # Installation Instructions
 *	Register to Kaggle if you haven't already.
-*	Open an empty notebook.
+*	Open our notebook.

+[![Open In Kaggle](https://www.vectorlogo.zone/logos/kaggle/kaggle-ar21.svg)](https://www.kaggle.com/code/aviv360/memesense/)
 *	In order to get access to accelerators – enter your phone number.
 There are GPU and TPUs accelerators for use with different weekly hours each (20 – 30 hours).
 Choose one of them.
-*	In the top toolbar, click on File -> Import Notebook and choose from File if the memesense.ipynb is saved local at your computer, or directly from this GitHub Repo.
-*	In the right side, in the Data section, choose “Add Data” and search for hatefulmemes by Jagjeet Sian.
 *	The last thing left is to run the notebook.
-In the top toolbar, click on Run -> Start Session and when you see a green indicator that Draft session is on, run a cell with Shift + Enter or choose in the top toolbar     Run -> Run all.
+In the top toolbar, click on Run -> Start Session and when you see a green indicator that the Draft session is on, run a cell with Shift + Enter or choose in the top toolbar     Run -> Run all.

-[![Open In Kaggle](https://www.vectorlogo.zone/logos/kaggle/kaggle-ar21.svg)](https://www.kaggle.com/code/aviv360/memesense/)

 # Background